pytorch/pytorch/docs/source/name_inference.rst

 Please read :ref:`named_tensors-doc` first for an introduction to named tensors.

-This document is a reference for *name inference*, a process for how named tensors use names to automatically check that APIs are being called correctly at runtime and for how operators propagate names from input tensors to outputs.
+This document is a reference for *name inference*, a process that defines how named tensors:

-More formally, name inference consists of the following two steps:

-- Check names: an operator may check that certain dimensions names must match.
-- Propagate names: name inference computes and propagates names to output tensors.
+1. use names to provide additional automatic runtime correctness checks
+2. propagate names from input tensors to output tensors

 Below is a list of all operations that are supported with named tensors and their associated name inference rules.

-If an operation is not here then it is probably not supported but one can try to run the operation and see what happens.
+If you don't see an operation listed here, but it would help your use case, please `search if an issue has already been filed <https://github.com/pytorch/pytorch/issues?q=is%3Aopen+is%3Aissue+label%3A%22module%3A+named+tensor%22>`_ and if not, `file one <https://github.com/pytorch/pytorch/issues/new/choose>`_.

 .. warning::
     The named tensor API is experimental and subject to change.